-|Peter Kiewit Foundation Professor of Law
+|Peter Kiewit Foundation Professor of Law and the Legal Profession

-Affiliated Faculty in Justice and Social Inquiry,
+Affiliated Faculty in Justice Studies, College of Liberal Arts and Sciences

 A.B., Harvard College (1971)